denislobanov/lsxnr/blog/content/post/looking-at-clusters.md

 either self host or have running in someone else's computer ("the cloud").

-XMPP and Email will probably need pretty decent SLA's, though I use to self host email on a MkI RaspberryPI (when they first came out) and a USB HDD RAID array.
+XMPP and Email will probably need pretty decent SLA's, though I use to self host email on a MkI RaspberryPI (when they first came out) and a USB HDD RAID array;
-I use to have to compile my own rpi kernel back in the day just to get the raid array + LXC to work...
-So ultimately I might be rather laissez-faire about my SLA's.
+so ultimately I might be rather laissez-faire about my SLA's.

 I'm willing to accept up to 3 days of downtime for email, maybe 1 day for XMPP and 1 week for everything else..
 Per month. 👌 :cowboypepe: I do however